iamshnoo/culture-llm/README.md

 # Global Gallery: The Fine Art of Painting Culture Portraits through Multilingual Instruction Tuning

-This repository contains anonymized code for our submission to NAACL 2024.
+This repository contains code for our paper accepted to NAACL 2024 (Main conference).

 ## Requirements - External libraries